The leading online health checks service for over 15 years.

 Triiodothyronine (T3) is one of two thyroid hormones produced by the thyroid gland.
 Most T3 is bound to protein in the blood.
 Free T3 measures the level of T3 that is free, or unbound to protein, and is available to regulate metabolism.

 We will send you your Thyroid Monitoring finger-prick blood test sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
-If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample collection or choose to go our London laboratory during the checkout process.How to collect a finger-prick blood sample
+If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Thyroid Monitoring test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.